gwastro/gwin/docs/command-line/gwin.rst

 The number of dimensions of the distribution is set by the number of ``variable_args`` in the configuration file.
 The names of the ``variable_args`` do not matter, just that the prior sections use the same names (in this example ``x`` and ``y`` were used, but ``foo`` and ``bar`` would be equally valid).
 A higher (or lower) dimensional distribution can be tested by simply adding more (or less) ``variable_args``.

-Which analytic distribution is used is set by the ``--likelihood-evaluator`` option.
+Which analytic distribution is used is set by the ``[likelihood]`` section in the configuration file.
 By setting to ``test_normal`` we used :py:class:`gwin.likelihood.TestNormal`.
+The other analytic distributions available
+are: :py:class:`gwin.likelihood.TestEggbox`,
+:py:class:`gwin.likelihood.TestRosenbrock`, and
-To see the list of available likelihood classes run ``gwin --help``; any choice for ``--likelihood-evaluator`` that starts with ``test_`` is analytic.
-The other analytic distributions available are: :py:class:`gwin.likelihood.TestEggbox`, :py:class:`gwin.likelihood.TestRosenbrock`, and :py:class:`gwin.likelihood.TestVolcano`.
-As with ``test_normal``, the dimensionality of these test distributions is set by the number of ``variable_args`` in the configuration file.
+:py:class:`gwin.likelihood.TestVolcano`.
+As with ``test_normal``, the
+dimensionality of these test distributions is set by the number of ``variable_args`` in the configuration file.
 The ``test_volcano`` distribution must be two dimensional, but all of the other distributions can have any number of dimensions.
-The configuration file syntax for the other test distributions is the same as in this example.
-Indeed, with this configuration file one only needs to change the ``--likelihood-evaluator`` argument to try (2D versions of) the other distributions.
+The configuration file syntax for the other test distributions is the same as in this example (aside from the name used in the likelihood section).
+Indeed, with this configuration file one only needs to change the ``name`` argument in ``[likelihood]`` argument to try (2D versions of) the other distributions.

 ------------------------------
 BBH software injection example